Eileen Heckart: Film and television

 Heckart played two unrelated characters on the daytime soap opera One Life to Live.
 During the 1980s, she played Ruth Perkins, the mother of Allison Perkins, who had kidnapped the newborn baby of heroine Viki Lord Buchanan under orders from phony evangelist and mastermind criminal Mitch Laurence.
 During the early 1990s, she played the role of Wilma Bern, mother of upstate Pennsylvania mob boss Carlo Hesser and his meek twin, Mortimer Bern.
 She appeared in the 1954 legal drama Justice, based on case files of New York's Legal Aid Society.
 She appeared in an episode of the medical drama The Eleventh Hour, titled "There Should Be an Outfit Called 'Families Anonymous!'"
 (1963), and an episode of Home Improvement, titled "Losing My Religion".
-She also played the role of Amanda Cooper on the Little House on the Prairie episode "Dance With Me".
+She also played the role of spinster Amanda Cooper on season 5 episode 17 in the Little House on the Prairie episode "Dance With Me".

-Heckart has a star on the Hollywood Walk of Fame at 6162 Hollywood Blvd.
+Heckart has a star on the Hollywood Walk of Fame at 6140 Hollywood Blvd.

-Personal life
+Personal life and death

-In 1942, Heckart married insurance broker John Harrison Yankee, Jr., her college sweetheart.
+In 1942, Heckart married insurance broker John Harrison Yankee Jr., her college sweetheart.
 They had three sons.
 Her son Luke Yankee is the author of her 2006 biography Just Outside the Spotlight: Growing Up with Eileen Heckart.
+In February 2024, Luke Yankee's play Marilyn, Mom, and Me debuted at the International City Theater.

 Heckart was a Democrat.
-She met President Lyndon B. Johnson at The White House in 1967.
+She met President Lyndon B. Johnson at the White House in 1967.

-Heckart was an adherent of Roman Catholicism.

-Death

 On December 31, 2001, Heckart died of lung cancer at her home in Norwalk, Connecticut, at the age of 82.
 She was cremated with her ashes scattered outside the Music Box Theatre in Manhattan, New York.